MENU

 2024

-During the Convention, Catholic Life Insurance delegates approved a transition from a biennial to a quadrennial convention model, to take effect in 2026.
+During the 99th Convention, Catholic Life Insurance Delegates approve the transition from a biennial to a quadrennial convention model, to take effect in 2026.

 2025